 The Scholars curriculum leads students through a series of weekly seminars and culminates in a sophomore project.
 Along the way, students connect their Scholars theme with the rest of their university courses.

 The Scholars curriculum introduces first- and second-year students to meaningful undergraduate learning.
-Upon successful completion of the program, the College Park Scholars Citation is added to the student’s transcript.
+Students who successfully complete the program also earn recognition of their work on their transcript, with a College Park Scholars Citation.

-The colloquium and practicum are complemented by “supporting courses.”
-Many are taught by Scholars faculty, while those offered by other university faculty help students see deep connections between the Scholars program and all sorts of academic fields.
+A selection of supporting courses complements what students learn through their colloquium and practicum.
+Many of these courses are taught by Scholars faculty.
+Those offered by other university faculty similarly help students see deep connections between the Scholars program and a range of academic fields.